RaulPPelaez/UAMMD/docs/Interactor/BondedForces.rst

 	       The same as :cpp:class:`BondedType::Harmonic`, but its constructor requires a :cpp:class`Box` object and applies periodic boundary conditions to the distances between computing the potential.

+   .. cpp:function:: HarmonicPBC(Box box)

+		     The constructor of this class requires a :cpp:any:`Box` object to deal with boundary conditions.

 .. cpp:class:: BondedType::FENE

 	       Implements the FENE potential, :math:`U(r) = \half K r_0^2\ln\left[1-\left(\frac{r}{r_0}\right)^2\right]`.